 This project sought to support the creation and capacity building of a coalition of key Venezuelan NGOs and human rights defenders (HRDs) working to document serious human rights violations and crimes under international law.

-Amplifying Global South Ccivil society organisations’ Advocacy in Support of the International Criminal Court
+Amplifying Global South Civil society organisations’ Advocacy in Support of the International Criminal Court

-Through this project WFM/IGP works with civil society organisations from Africa, Asia-Pacific, Eastern Europe, Latin America, and the Middle East and North Africa (the Global South) with the objective of amplifying their voice and impact regarding the key legal, policy and practice reforms that should be adopted and implemented to protect and strengthen the ICC’s effectiveness, independence, fairness and integrity.
-Under this project, WFM/IGP will publish research representing the views of civil society organisations from each of these regions in the Global South on key ICC reforms and undertake advocacy activities targeting the ICC’s Four Organs and key States Parties.
+Through this project WFM/IGP worked with civil society organisations from Africa, Asia-Pacific, Eastern Europe, Latin America, and the Middle East and North Africa (the Global South) with the objective of amplifying their voice and impact regarding the key legal, policy and practice reforms that should be adopted and implemented to protect and strengthen the ICC’s effectiveness, independence, fairness and integrity.
+Under this project, WFM/IGP published research representing the views of civil society organisations from each of these regions in the Global South on key ICC reforms.

 Please read the report here.